 How Is Lung Cancer Diagnosed?

-- Swollen lymph nodes above the collarbone
+- Swollen lymph nodes above your collarbone

 - Weak breathing

-- Abnormal sounds in the lungs
+- Abnormal sounds in your lungs

-- Dullness when the chest is tapped
+- Dullness when your chest is tapped

 - Unequal pupils